WP1: System Design and Software Implementation

 WP5: External Users

-System design and software capabilities defined in WP1, node capabilities defined in WP2 and the maintenance activities run in WP4 will all affect the external users and the experiments they can run on the platform.
+System design and software capabilities defined in WP1, node capabilities defined in WP2 and the maintenance activities run in WP4 will all affect the external users and the experiments they will run on the platform.

 WP7: Dissemination and Exploitation